What is an angiosarcoma?

 Treatment of angiosarcoma is dependent on the location of the angiosarcoma and the extent of the tumour.
 Treatment includes chemotherapy, surgery, radiotherapy, or a combination of these treatment modalities.

 The optimum treatment of cutaneous angiosarcoma has not been defined.
 These angiosarcomas are difficult to treat because of their multifocal nature and extensive spread pattern.
 Radical surgery and postoperative radiotherapy is generally used but tumour recurrence is common after treatment.
-Despite aggressive treatment, prognosis is poor in patients with cutaneous angiosarcomas.
+Despite aggressive treatment, prognosis is often poor.